LateralThoughts/systemi/README.md

 ####Unit tests
-The unit tests are build using jasmine and run by karma To install karma, you need to have nodejs installed with npm.
+The unit tests are build using jasmine and run by karma To install karma, you need to have nodejs installed with npm and ans exec called "node" (not only nodejs).
-Run:
+Then run:

     npm install karma-jasmine karma-chrome-launcher karma-phantomjs-launcher
     npm install karma karma-cli